 - Strong academic performance

-- An interest in science and/or technology transfer
+- An background in science or and interest in science and technology tranfer

-- Proficient in Microsoft Office and Adobe Creative suites, social media and email newsletters
+- Proficiency in Windows, Microsoft Office and Adobe CC

 - Demonstrated interest in patent law